Overcoming Emotional Eating

 Pictures from Pixabay public domain

-To help keeping on track I believe that planning the meals and shopping is important.
+To help to keep on track I believe that planning the meals and shopping is important.
 Find a time once or twice a week to plan the meals and write down the needed ingredients.
 If you wait until you are hungry to get the things wrong choices easily come along.

 To create new habits is difficult only in the beginning, much of how we eat is based on habit and if you realize that you hurt yourself eating industrialized products I think it becomes easier to let it go.
 Why treat yourself so badly?
 Our choices have a great influence on our children.
 They will want what we have and they regard it as normal when they see us eat something on a daily basis.